-In order to verify the above conditions, the Loan Originator should review the applicant's credit history as described in Section 3 of Chapter 4.
+In order to verify the above conditions, the Loan Originator should review the applicant's credit history as described in Section 3 of Chapter 4 of this Handbook.
 The applicant cannot receive payment subsidy on an unsecured loan.

 B. Best Mortgage Obtainable